daveism/ncgis-talk-2017-resources/github.md

 ## Scenario
 You have the need to create a customized map viewer using [ArcGIS Online](https://www.arcgis.com).
-You have access to 0 servers.
+You have access to no servers.
 You have no budget.

 ## Assumption